Jacody/space-ball/README.md

 ## Controls

-- **Hand Gesture Recognition**: Show your open hand to the camera to control your spaceship
+- **Rotation**: Show your open hand to the camera to rotate the spaceship
-- **Movement**: Move your hand in the direction you want your spaceship to move
-- **Shooting**: Close your hand into a fist to shoot
+- **Forward Movement**: Make a fist to propel your spaceship forward

-## Troubleshooting

-If you experience issues with hand gesture recognition:
-- Make sure your webcam is properly connected
-- Improve the lighting in your room
-- Keep your hand clearly visible to the camera
+- **Direction Control**: The position of your hand determines the direction of movement

 ## License